 Fast-forward to today.
-Both The Bannister Hotel and Braamfontein have come a long way.
-The fact that the hotel made it through the city’s dark days says much about its character, and that is what this inn has that a lot of other places lack – character.
-From the moment you walk into The Bannister Hotel, you can feel the cool kid vibe – like those kids who always sat in the back of the class and listened to Fela Kuti at full blast.
+Both the Bannister Hotel and Braamfontein have come a long way.
+The fact that the hotel made it through the city's dark days says much about its character, and that is what this inn has that a lot of other places lack – character.
+From the moment you walk into the Bannister Hotel, you have the cool kid feeling – like those kids who always sat in the back of the class and listened to Fela Kuti at full blast.

 The Guests At The Banister Hotel

-The guests are from all over the show; businessmen peck at their shisha nyama between sips of Hennessy, Danish tourists chug down craft beer from Durban, and musicians sessioning at the Orbit take a break at the bar.
-Words such as cosmopolitan and bohemian come to mind when describing the types of guests who lodge here.
+The guests are from all over the show: businessmen peck at their shisha nyama between sips of Hennessy, Danish tourists chug down craft beer from Durban, and musicians take a break at the bar.
+Words such as 'cosmopolitan' and 'bohemian' come to mind when describing the types of guests who lodge here.

 The Staff At The Bannister Hotel

 One thing that stood out for me is the friendliness at The Bannister.
-Everybody knows everybody and if they don’t know you they will make a plan to do so.
-The staff are helpful, human and accommodating.
+Everybody knows everybody and if they don't know you, they will make a plan to do so.
+The staff are helpful and accommodating.
 The beauty of this needs to be stressed – there are no fake smiles here.
-Reception makes you feel welcome and don’t treat you like another item on the conveyor belt moving through their doors.
+The reception makes you feel welcome and don't treat you like just another item on the conveyor belt moving through their doors.

 The Rooms At The Bannister Hotel

-I stayed on the second floor, where Andrew Bannister’s photography studio was.
-The room was fairly small but, and this is a big but, it was quite comfortable.
+I stayed on the second floor, where Andrew Bannister's photography studio was.
+The room was fairly small but it was quite comfortable.
 What you need to realise is that this is not the Hyatt in Rosebank but a cool-kid hotel in one of the coolest suburbs in the city.
 Just like a Ferrari has its place in Joburg, a VW Beatle covered in Fuzigish stickers has its place in town.
 Needles to say, there are bigger rooms available.
-The bed in my room was massive.
-Huge.
-The sound of late-night traffic is somewhat soothing.
-The shower is pleasant though it’s somewhat interesting to see the basin in the “hall” as you open the door to the room.
-Regardless, the sleep is comfortable and the necessities are all there.
+The bed in my room was massive and I dosed off to the sound of late-night traffic....which is oddly soothing.
+The shower is pleasant, though it's somewhat interesting to see the basin in the "hall" as you open the door to the room.

 The Food At The Bannister Hotel

-Though there is no bannister to slide down at The Bannister Hotel, it’s still a pretty cool place to stay.
-It’s decently priced, a great place to crash when hitting the inner city for a night of fun and a lekker spot to chill whenever you find yourself hungover in town.
+Though there is no bannister to slide down at the Bannister Hotel (c'mon guys, get on that...it's a missed opportunity!), it's still a pretty cool place to stay.
+It's decently priced, a great place to crash when hitting the inner city for a night of fun and a lekker spot to chill whenever you find yourself hungover in town.